sethshober/CodeSchool/README.md

-# Portland Code School JavaScript Immersion
+# A place for trial and error.